BUCK-LCO-NCI/DivProt/README.md

 ~Note: Order is important!
 Feed in the amino acid matrix first!
-~Note: Be sure to run "aa_align_bitscore_diag_normd_scaled.csv" NOT "aa_align_bitscore_original"! cont. "aa_align_bitscore_diag_normd_scaled.csv" has been transformed (normalised to the self-score) and scaled for the purpose of weighting. "aa_align_bitscore_original" is for you to view the original PSI-BLAST output values in a matrix, but will not be useful at all for weighint
+~Note: Be sure to run "aa_align_bitscore_diag_normd_scaled.csv" NOT "aa_align_bitscore_original"!
+~"aa_align_bitscore_diag_normd_scaled.csv" has been transformed (normalised to the self-score) and scaled for the purpose of weighting. "aa_align_bitscore_original" is for you to view the original PSI-BLAST output values in a matrix, but will not be useful at all for weighint

 The output file name is ""aa_ss_weighted_aligments.csv" we suggest renaming the file with information regarding how you weighted.